tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/ga-query-syntax.md

     | `p1 = p2` | `p1.String = p2.String AND p1.Double = p2.Double` |  |
     | `p1 != p2` | `p1.String != p2.String OR p1.Double != p2.Double` | Inversion of the preceding expression |

-1. Both property name and type can be omitted for left-hand side property if type of right-hand side is well-defined: right-hand side has const literal(s) and `NULL` literal is not the only right-hand side literal.
+1. Both the property name and type can be omitted for a left-hand side property if the type of a right-hand side property is well-defined.
+(Whenever the right-hand side has constant literals and the right-hand side doesn't solely contain a `NULL` literal).

     * This scenario is a generalization of full-text search using the **HAS** operand.
     * All properties matching the right-hand side type are taken, and resulting expressions concatenated via **OR** operation.